sabrinamerkin/sabrinamerkin.github.io/_posts/2000-08-04-Upload-in-Progress.md

 print(paste("sMAPE:", smape_value <- smape(predicted = prophet_predicted, actual = test_data$y))) # Calculate and print sMAPE
 ```

 With this code, we output model diagnostics for the new Prophet model with an additive changepoint for Thanksgiving.
-By mimicking this code structure, we can easily build out a model diagnostic table for each additive changepoint (and a few combinations).
+Following similar logic, we can build out a model diagnostic table for each additive changepoint (and a few holiday combinations).
+Best-performing model diagnostics are boldened for readability.

 | Diagnostic Metric                      | Prophet (original) | Thanksgiving  | Christmas     | Halloween Season | Peak Fall Season | Post-Valentines Day | Halloween & Post-Valentines Day | Halloween, Post-Valentines Day & Christmas |
 |----------------------------------------|--------------------|---------------|---------------|------------------|------------------|--------------------|-------------------------------|--------------------------------------------|